core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Problem type definitions MAY extend the Problem Details document with additional entries to convey additional, problem-type-specific information, *custom problem details*.
-These receive a map key (custom problem detail entry map key, unsigned integer or text) and SHOULD be described in the documentation that goes along with the registration of a CBOR Tag for the problem type.
+In the definition of a problem type, each custom problem detail receives a map key specific to this problem type (custom problem detail entry map key, unsigned integer or text); this SHOULD be described in the documentation that goes along with the registration of a CBOR Tag for the problem type.

 For text detail-labels, a name without an embedded colon can be chosen